 Erasmus University Charter

-Karolinska Institutet has been awarded the Erasmus Extended University Charter and is holder of the Charter for the full duration of the Lifelong Learning Programme (2014-2020).
+Karolinska Institutet has been awarded the Erasmus Extended University Charter and is holder of the Charter for the full duration of the Erasmus+ programme (2014-2020).
 The Charter entitles Karolinska Institutet to participate in decentralised Erasmus activities as well as to act as an applicant organisation in Erasmus centralised actions managed by the Executive Agency.